 5.2.5 Replacement Brake Lining Assemblies for Two and Three Wheeled Vehicle Categories

-It is allowed the verification of a brake lining assembly deemed to be representative of a group of brake lining assemblies, grouped according to the criteria defined in Annex G-2.
+It is allowed the verification of a brake lining assembly deemed to be representative of a group of brake lining assemblies, grouped according to the criteria defined in G-2.

 The representative brake lining assembly is deemed to identify the most severe application.
-Results obtained with that representative brake lining assembly are considered valid for all the brake lining assemblies belonging to the same group defined according to the grouping criteria as from Annex G-2.
+Results obtained with that representative brake lining assembly are considered valid for all the brake lining assemblies belonging to the same group defined according to the grouping criteria as from G-2.

-Replacement brake lining assemblies shall be tested according to the prescriptions of Annex G-1 and shall satisfy the requirements stated in this Annex G-1.
+Replacement brake lining assemblies shall be tested according to the prescriptions of G-1 and shall satisfy the requirements stated in this G-1.

 5.3 Mechanical Characteristics